phatpham9/dev-env/README.md

 ## /git-clone

+Cloning your personal/organization repositories from Github/Gitlab/BitBucket to your local machine in one command.

 ### Prerequisites

+Make sure you are done with the following:
-Make sure [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed on your local machine.
+- [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed on your local machine.
+- SSH key on local machine is added to your GitHub/GitLab/BitBucket account.
+If you don't have the key, generate one following [this link](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).

 ### Usage

-Clone your personal/organization repositories from Github/Gitlab/BitBucket to your local machine in one command:
+Run the following command:

 ```bash
 coming soon...